geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 Otherwise, I would go straight for GraphQL.

-I feel that thinking your API in term of a cluster of objects comes more naturally to developers.
+I feel that thinking your API in terms of a cluster of objects comes more naturally to developers.
 It favors emergent design and it encourages your developers and your business to get together and figure out the [aggregates](https://www.martinfowler.com/bliki/DDD_Aggregate.html) in your model.